 Covenant Presbyterian Church - Charlotte, NC

-Outdoor ministry
+Outdoor Ministry

 Mission: To provide members of our community practical opportunities to experience nature; deepen relationships with the church, each other and our natural surroundings; and grow in faithful stewardship of the environment.
 We do this through: